 If your toilet starts leaking and won’t stop, you should call the home emergency cover helpline who will arrange for a tradesman to temporarily stop the leak.
 That tradesman won’t find out where the leak is coming from and won’t repair any damage the leak caused.

-Trace and access covers the cost of finding the source of the leak and replacing any parts of the building.
-This may be covered by your home policy.
+Trace and access covers the cost of finding the source of the leak and replacing any parts of the building (if the source of the leak isn’t obvious and accessible).
+This may be covered by your home insurance policy.

 Are underground pipes covered by home insurance?